CARTILAGE

 Trauma: cartilage damage can also arise in younger individuals during sports.
 Generally, there is less or no degeneration, but a focal defect of articular cartilage.

-Medical (non-surgical) treatments:
+Medical (non surgical) treatments:

 Primary treatment may consist of pain killers and anti-inflammatory drugs such as acetaminophen (tylenol) or ibuprofen (advil), if pain and impairement arise irregularly.

 It is advised not to discontinue physical exercise.
-However, choose a sport that is "smooth", without repeated impacts, such as indoor or outdoor bicycle, swimming, fitness, yoga, piltes, etc. A regular practice maintains a good muscle strength, which allieves joint pain by taking up part of the loads of everyday or sports activities.
+However, choose a sport that is "smooth", without repeated impacts, such as indoor or outdoor bicycle, swimming, fitness, yoga, piltes, etc. A regular practice maintains a good muscle strength, which allievate joint pain by taking up part of the loads of everyday or sports activities.

 In more severe cases, injections of "artificial" articular fluid into the joint (viscosupplementation), may diminish pain and facilitate joint motion.
 In acute pain and swelling, cortisone injections may be required.